Kdeshun/cst391/week1/Activity1 Express API/README.md

 ![Get All Albums](./screenshots/02-get-albums.png)

 **Description:**
-Returns a list of all albums in the database.
-The JSON response contains an array of album objects.
+This endpoint retrieves a list of all albums stored in the database.
+It provides valuable information for users looking to explore music collections.

 ---